-The Universities' Bargaining Team firmly believes in transparent negotiations, but recognizes that not everyone can attend the actual negotiation sessions.
-So to bring the negotiations to those who cannot attend, we will post our summaries of the negotiations along with occasional links to proposals or tentative agreements.
+The Universities' Bargaining Team firmly believes in transparent negotiations.
+We will post our summaries of the negotiations along with occasional links to proposals or tentative agreements within approximately one week from the last day of the negotiations session.
 Hopefully our posts will have the effect of opening negotiations to everyone.

 Below is the schedule of negotiations that the parties have agreed to so far and summaries of the negotiation sessions that have already occurred.
-Please be sure to check back here for summaries of future negotiations.
+Please check back here for summaries of future negotiation sessions.

-The parties are set to meet March 18 and 19 at Western Oregon University in Monmouth.
+The parties are set to meet next week, Oct.
+21 and 22, at Southern Oregon University in Ashland.